 Time can heal all wounds, the saying goes, and that wisdom certainly applies to addiction recovery as well.
 For people who address their addiction with the help of professional drug rehabilitation, there are plenty of options to choose from, and selecting one may seem like a never-ending challenge.
 But it doesn’t need to be if you think about what you really need to heal from substance abuse.

-The residential treatment model is popular among people who need more time to address their illness and develop the skills needed to live without addictive substances.
+The inpatient, or residential, treatment model is popular among people who need more time to address their illness and develop the skills needed to live without addictive substances.

 Think of residential rehab as the place where you get the time and space you need to address the psychological effects of an alcohol or drug addiction and learn new skills that can help you make the changes you need.
 You also have time to figure out how to rebuild your life from there.